Kostaszero/nithin-naidu/README.md

-This is my portfolio project developed using ReactJS You can visit the site ( on the right side, look under the 'About' section).
+This is my portfolio project developed using ReactJS.

+You can visit the site ( on the right side, look under the 'About' section).

 ## Getting Started